Continue reading “Pinwheel Samosa”

 What do you think about this popular Indian snack?
 Have you ever tried it before this way or in a different way .. would love to hear from you all in the comments section 😊😊

+Aaloo ki kachori reminds me very delicious food platter used to be prepared by my mother.
 Whenever at my parent’s house my maternal uncles used to visit us, my mother used to prepare proper UP (Uttar Pradesh) style food.
-There will be poori, dry potatoes veggie (which used to look like pickle because of extra oil and extra spices) one curry, curd with sugar or boondi ka raita and aalu ki kachori….. and sweet – that my uncles always used to bring, so mother never bothered to prepare.
+There will be poori, dry potatoes veggie (which used to look like pickle because of extra oil and extra spices) one curry, curd with sugar or boondi ka raita and Aaloo ki kachori….. and sweets- that my uncles always used to bring, so mother never bothered to prepare.

 This whole food served in steel thali (big size plate with edges) used to look so delicious that I always used to think that uncle’s visit should be more often 😋.

-Among this whole platter my favorite used to be ‘aalu ki kachori’.
+Among this whole platter my favorite used to be ‘aaloo ki kachori’.
 I have never tasted such wonderful kachori in any restaurant till now.

 Slowly over the years I continued making them and proudly can say that now I can fry every single kachori in perfect shape!!!!!!